drumzjh/docs.particular.net/nservicebus/azure-storage-queues/configuration.md

 NOTE: This feature is not available in `NServiceBus.Azure.Transports.WindowsAzureStorageQueues` Versions 6 and below.

 ## FIPS compliance
-By default The Azure Storage Queues Transport uses `MD5` hashing algorithm for renaming queues when an entity name is to large.
-This algoritm is not FIPS compliant.
+By default The Azure Storage Queues Transport uses `MD5` hashing algorithm for renaming queues when an entity name is too large.
+This algorithm is not FIPS compliant.
 If your solution requires FIPS compliance, you can enable renaming queues with `SHA1` hashing algorithm by specifing `UseSha1ForShortening` when configuring the `AzureStorageQueueTransport`:

 snippet:AzureStorageQueueUseSha1InsteadOfMD5